RiccardoBravin/StrideTracked-project/arduino_serial_saver/samples/ReadMe.txt

 Label 2_R: stepping around the room while the arduino is sitting on different surfaces (kitchen, desk, chair, bed)

-Label 3: Riccardo in the kitchen doing things
+Label 3: Francesco stepping with different shoes or bare footed with artuino on TV stand

 Label 4_E: Elia Stepping around the room while arduino sitting on different surfaces